 Now, where have our robotic bollards gone?

 Oh, and by the way, it cleans up after itself too.

 This entry was posted on Monday, June 29th, 2009 at 1:30 pm and is filed under Traffic Engineering, Traffic Wonkery.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.